astronomer/astro-docs/ac/next/get-started/01_production.md

 #### Alternative setup options

-* Your Airflow user password is stored written in this file (owned by `root:root` and `0600` permissions) on your nodes.
+* Your Airflow user password is stored written in `/etc/default/astronomer-certified` (owned by `root:root` and `0600` permissions) on your nodes.
 If you'd rather use an existing credential store, such as HashiCorp's Vault, you can instead specify a command that will be run (once, at service start up) to obtain the connection string.
 For example:

     ```
     AIRFLOW__CORE__SQL_ALCHEMY_CONN_CMD=vault kv get -field=dsn secret/airflow-db